After REAL TALK to help you pinpoint the BEST copy approach for your online business?

-Any online business owner who’s ever considered adding a passive income stream to their business almost certainly has come across digital product launch guru, Steph Taylor.
+Any online business owner considering adding a passive income stream to their business almost certainly has come across digital product launch expert, Steph Taylor.
 She’s a force to be reckoned with and shares invaluable digital product launch tips in her popular podcast Imperfect Action.

 I caught up with Steph recently to talk all things online launches and find out how she ended up where she is today.
 Running a successful business that’s taken more than one detour along the way.